YouTube

 10 MINUTES IN I LOOKED BACK AND SEEN THE CREWMAN WITH A WET TOWEL DRAPED OVER HIS HEAD, GETTING SPLASHED AT EVERY WAVE.
 ALL I COULD THINK OF WAS ME BEING RESPONSIBLE.

-However… all did not go as I imagined.
-The weather was a little fierce today and we could feel over every single wave, on a trip that was to take 45 minutes, it took 1hr 45min 😭
+However, all did not go as I imagined.
+The weather was a little fierce today, and we could feel every single wave.
+It should not have taken more than 45 minutes to take the boat to the island, but it took 1 hour and 45 minutes. 😭

 WHERE IS MAYA BAY?